10 min read

 The Housing Landscape in Munich

-Coliving has exploded across Europe and is tailor-made for founders — you get a furnished room, a built-in network, and zero friction.
+Coliving has exploded across Europe and is especially good when you're new to a city — you get a furnished room, a built-in network, and less setup drag.
 Budget accordingly for your city.

 Platforms & Neighborhoods